BladeRunnerJS/brjs-site/docs/use/getting_started.md

 ### Finish the Todo App

 The getting started app doesn't offer 100% Todo App functionality.
-How about adding:
+How about taking a look at the standard [Todo MVC](http://todomvc.com) applications and adding some of that functionality using the [brjs-todo code](https://github.com/BladeRunnerJS/brjs-example-apps/tree/master/brjs-todo) as a starting point.
+Functionality like:

 * Marking a Todo Item as complete
 * Deleting a Todo Item